 - Establishment of the key state wide industry body – Life Sciences Queensland.

-- The establishment of a world class drug development facility in Brisbane, (Biopharmaceutical Australia) in 2007 to fill a major R&D capability gap.
-Today, the facility is operated by Patheon Biologics (part of Thermo Fisher Scientific) and plays an important role in manufacturing drugs and vaccines used in pre-clinical and clinical trials.
+- The establishment of a world class drug development facility in Brisbane, (then Biopharmaceutical Australia) in 2007 to fill a major R&D capability gap.
+Today, the facility is operated by Patheon (part of Thermo Fisher Scientific) and plays an important role in manufacturing drugs and vaccines used in pre-clinical and clinical trials.

 - Our agreement with the Smithsonian Institution was originally executed around BIO 2000, to allow the exchange of ideas, information, skills, and techniques.
 It has since been extended 4 times, with the current Memorandum of Understanding signed in February 2018.